 - ZZ Top

 And a whole hell of a lot more.
-This alone might be worth the 30 day trial for some of you readers out there.
+This alone might be worth the price of JamPlay’s membership for some of you readers out there.
+I can’t give you a full Jamplay song list, but that was my initial impression on first browsing through this section of the site.

-As of the time of writing this review (July 2017) they have at least 1 song in every genre of music they cover that you can learn (I think).
+As of the time of writing this article, JamPlay has at least 1 song in every genre of music they cover that you can learn (I think).
 So, there’s no need to worry.
 You still have many different songs to learn, and they are continually adding more.

 Phase 4 – Songwriting Lessons